 Lead Source is one data point that marketers have their eye on.
-The most basic way to describe Lead Source/Source is as a Salesforce/Pardot field which records where leads came from.
+The most basic way to describe Lead Source/Source is as a Salesforce/Pardot field that records where leads came from.
 It will indicate which lead generation channels produced the greatest number of new leads and down the line, which generated the most revenue based on won opportunities.

 There are multiple ways you can record a prospect’s source, depending on how your lead data is being captured, and what information that user or tool has at their disposal.
-However, there’s more to the Lead Source field that meets the eye, which leads to plenty of questions for Salesforce or Pardot Admins getting started with first-touch attribution.
+However, there’s more to the Lead Source field than meets the eye, which leads to plenty of questions for Salesforce or Pardot Admins getting started with first-touch attribution.